quickemailverification/quickemailverification-node/README.md

   - `unavailable_smtp` - SMTP server is not available to process request
   - `unexpected_error` - An unexpected error has occurred
   - `no_mx_record` - Could not get MX records for domain
-  - `temporarily_blocked` - Email is temporarily graylisted
+  - `temporarily_blocked` - Email is temporarily greylisted
   - `exceeded_storage` - SMTP server rejected email.
 Exceeded storage allocation

 - **role**  `true | false` - *true* if the email address is a *role* address (`manager@example.com`, `ceo@example.com`, etc)